Hand wash recommended

 Laundry machine allowed

-Now, if you'd rather launder the shirt, you're also able to do that if you'd like as long as you don't machine dry the shirt.
-Here are the requirements for laundering the shirt:
+Now, if you'd rather launder our clothing, you're also able to do that if you'd like as long as you don't machine dry the item.
+Here are the requirements for laundering our shirt and others:

 The water temperature should always be below 40˚C / 104°F (cold)